wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Petra:** Shhhh...
 I think I can hear something...

 _We hear muffled voices, there's a crumbling noise and the sound of Suey shouting "we're nearly through"... and the tunnel is completed.
-Suey emerges..
-Prisoner is delighted_
+Suey emerges.._

 **Petra:** Who on earth are you.